ArduPilot/ardupilot_wiki/common/source/docs/common-mavlink-mission-command-messages-mav_cmd.rst

 ~~~~~~

 Points the :ref:`camera gimbal <common-cameras-and-gimbals>` at the "region
-of interest", and possibly also rotates the nose of the vehicle if the
+of interest", and also rotates the nose of the vehicle if the
 mount type does not support a yaw feature.

 After setting the ROI, the camera/vehicle will continue to follow it